sibling rivalry

 Third, give them the language to problem-solve: “What are some solutions?
 You can ask for a turn when they are done” (again the child can pat their heart or say “My turn” depending on the developmental level).

-Once the parameters are set on who’s turn it is now and who will get a turn soon, then you can guide the conversation in what ever direction works for that situation.
+Once the parameters are set on whose turn it is now and who will get a turn soon, then you can guide the conversation in whatever direction works for that situation.
 It may be, “What do you want to do while you wait for your turn?”
 Or it may be finding a timer so that the turn taking is more concrete.

 If the children are older and can help create solutions for the problem, then you can enlist them in finding one or two solutions each.
 At the beginning, they will need coaching such as “One solution might be to have one sibling have a turn and then the other sibling have a turn.
 Another solution might be to have Mom remove the toy from play.”